metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_cluster_v2.md

 Optional:

 - `backfill_enabled` (Boolean) BackfillEnabled allows the query service to backfill.
-- `temporary_space` (String) TemporarySpace allows the temporary storage used by the query service backfill, per-pod, to be modified.
+- `temporary_space` (Dynamic) TemporarySpace allows the temporary storage used by the query service backfill, per-pod, to be modified.
 This field requires 'backfillEnabled' to be set to true in order to have any effect.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `temporary_space_unlimited` (Boolean) TemporarySpaceUnlimited allows the temporary storage used by the query service backfill, per-pod, to be unconstrained.
 This field requires 'backfillEnabled' to be set to true in order to have any effect.
 This field overrides 'temporarySpace'.